Christmas is coming! Which means, if you haven’t already started your gift shopping, now is the time.

 If you are shopping for me, or another freelancer who works from home, here are 8 great gifts for freelancers that will make you our favorite person of the year.

 1. A Single Serve Coffee Maker

-A single serve coffee maker was my celebratory “Yay I work from home now!” gift to myself after I quit my job two years ago.
+A single serve coffee maker was my celebratory “Yay I work from home now!” gift to myself after I quit my job three years ago.

-The reason I think this would be a good gift for freelancers who work from home is because they often work alone and thus they don’t really need to brew an entire pot of coffee.
+This is a good gift for freelancers who work from home because they often work alone and thus they don’t really need to brew an entire pot of coffee.
 (Or at least, they probably shouldn’t brew and drink an entire pot of coffee!)